+The project has yet to begin, but we are working towards final approval and setting a date for kickoff.
 The contents of this document reflect the views of the authors, who are responsible for the facts and accuracy of the data presented herein.
 The contents do not necessarily reflect the official views or policies of the California Department of Transportation, the State of California, or the Federal Highway Administration.
 This document does not constitute a standard, specification, or regulation.
 No part of this publication should be construed as an endorsement for a commercial product, manufacturer, contractor, or consultant.
 Any trade names or photos of commercial products appearing in this document are for clarity only.